 Soy yogurt is a simple and delicious dairy-free yogurt option.
-In fact, soy milk is the only dairy-free yogurt that naturally thickens as it cultures.
-Making it the perfect option for breakfasts, snacks, or dessert.
+In fact, soy milk is the only dairy-free milk that naturally thickens as it cultures.
+Making it the perfect option for breakfasts, snacks, or desserts.

-Soy milk yogurt is a really good, dairy-free yogurt option.
+Soy milk yogurt is a really good, dairy-free yogurt.

 - It is thicker than almond milk yogurt.